by: Scout Rose

 Basketball shorts are one such option.
 There is very little difference between those sold in the "women's" section and those sold in the "men's" section of the sporting good store.
 And these days it's perfectly acceptable to wear basketball shorts off the court.
 You don't even have to be a basketball player to rock them.

 It should be noted that any shorts that hang past your knees will make you look shorter.
-This might not be ideal for shorter guys, but if your dysphoria is triggered more by tight short shorts than your height, then basketball shorts are your jam.
+This might not be ideal for shorter folks, but if your dysphoria is triggered more by tight short shorts than your height, then basketball shorts are your jam.

 Joggers and Sweatpants can often be more gender-neutral as well.
 Also, unlike basketball shorts, you don't have to worry that wearing them will make you look shorter.